-carol penned by Charles Wesley.
+carol, hand-written by his brother, Charles Wesley.

 John Wesley’s steadfast exercise of pastoral and preaching ministry outside of the inherited church structures of eighteenth century England made him one of the most persecuted and reviled people of his day.
 The disciplines of spiritual formation written into the fabric of of his assemblies, classes and bands, took no account of the feudal stratification of eighteenth century society.
 To many this was a scandal.